jewelsofthought/neshama/site/posts/parashot/Vayishlach.md

 **[Facts about Terebinth](https://www.healthbenefitstimes.com/terebinth/)**

 [^1]:
-    The [terebinth](https://www.biblestudytools.com/dictionary/terebinth/)&mdash;Pistacia terebinthus (Natural Order, Anacardiaceae), Arabic Butm&mdash;is a tree allied to the P. vera, which produces the pistachio nut, and to the familiar "pepper tree" (Schinus molle) so extensively cultivated in modern Palestine.
+    The [terebinth](https://www.biblestudytools.com/dictionary/terebinth/) &mdash; _Pistacia terebinthus_ (Natural Order, Anacardiaceae), Arabic _Butm_ &mdash; is a tree allied to the _P. vera_, which produces the pistachio nut, and to the familiar "pepper tree" (_Schinus molle_) so extensively cultivated in modern Palestine.
 Like the latter the terebinth has red berries, like small immature grapes.
 The leaves are pinnate, four to six pairs, and they change color and fall in autumn, leaving the trunk bare (compare Isaiah 1:30).
 The terebinth is liable to be infected by many showy galls, some varieties looking like pieces of red coral.
 In Palestine, this tree assumes noble proportions, especially in situations when, from its association with some sacred tomb, it is allowed to flourish undisturbed.
 It is in such situations not infrequently as much as 40 ft. high and spreads its branches, with their thick, dark-green foliage, over a wide area (compare 2 Samuel 18:9,14; Ecclesiasticus 24:16).
 Dwarfed trees occur among the brushwood all over the land.
     From this tree a kind of turpentine is obtained, hence, the alternative name "turpentine tree" (Ecclesiasticus 24:16 the King James Version, the Revised Version (British and American) "terebinth").
     &mdash; E. W. G. Masterman